slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On feedback and mentorship

 <!--
+> *"A critic is a legless man who teaches running."
+-- Channing Pollock
 - what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
 - take feedbak from nature and markets, not from people. -- Naval Ravikant*
 - a good scare is a great error-correcting mechanism. -- Naval Ravikant*